 Don’t knock it ‘til you try it.
 That’s my advice when it comes to sleeping on the floor.
 Years ago, I would have thought it was the worst idea ever.
-Who wants to sleep on a rock-solid floor when you can sleep on a soft, pillowy mattress?!
+Who wants to sleep with no pillow, on a rock-solid floor when you can sleep on a soft, pillowy mattress?!

 That was until I didn’t have another option.
 I was in Spain with friends and due to an Airbnb mishap, we didn’t have enough beds in our small flat.
 As a result, I had to roll out my yoga mat and sleep on the floor.
 I was super jetlagged so I fell asleep quickly, and when I woke up the next day I felt AMAZING!
 Arguably better than I had ever felt.
 So, I continued to sleep on the floor for the entire two months I was there.

 I was so impressed that I turned to Google to see if I was the only one who loved sleeping on the floor.
 I quickly discovered that I was not.
 Katy Bowman, a runner and specialist in biomechanics and movement, has slept on the floor for over three years.
 Bowman told Men’s Health that our over-cushioned life consisting of sofas, chair cushions, and thick mattresses makes our bodies soft.
 She says when you sleep on the floor, “you’ll sleep better, achieve a deeper quality of sleep, and wake up feeling good.”

 Western society has led us to believe that the plusher, thicker, and softer the mattress, the more comfortable it will be and the better we will sleep.
 Yet, many cultures around the floor sleep on the floor.
 In Japan, the majority of people sleep on the floor rather than in western-style beds.
 This has always been a part of Japanese customs dating back to the 10th century when people placed hemp mats on the floor before sleeping.